finik25/CryptoCore/README.md

 **Auto-generated key not displayed:**
 - Ensure you're not providing `--key` argument for encryption
 - Check console output for `[INFO] Generated random key:` message

+**Unicode filename limitations:**
+- Some systems may have limitations with Unicode characters in filenames
+- Tests automatically skip when system doesn't support specific Unicode characters

+**Test failures on protected directories:**
+- Writing to system-protected directories (e.g., /root, C:\Windows) requires administrator privileges
+- Related tests are skipped in normal execution